School of Rock (musical): North American tour (2017–2019)

 A North American tour opened on September 30, 2017, at the Auditorium Theatre in Rochester, New York.
 Rob Colletti starred as Dewey Finn, with Lexie Dorsett Sharp as Rosalie Mullins.
 On October 1, 2018, Merritt David Janes replaced Colletti as Dewey Finn.

 The tour closed on June 9, 2019 at the San Jose Center for Performing Arts, San Jose, California, after 88 weeks and 63 cities.

-Australasian tour (2018–2020)
+Australian tour (2018–2020)

 School of Rocks Australian production opened at Her Majesty's Theatre, Melbourne in 2018, on 31 October with a 9 November premiere.

 After closing in Melbourne, the show embarked on a national tour of China beginning in Shanghai before continuing to Beijing, Guangzhou, Xiamen, Shenzhen and Suzhou.
 The production returned to Australia, where it played at QPAC in Brisbane in July 2019.
 School of Rock then played at Auckland, New Zealand in September 2019.School of Rock played at the Capitol Theatre in Sydney from November 2019 to March 2020.
 The production was scheduled to play at Adelaide Festival Centre in Adelaide from March 2020 to April 2020.
 However, all shows were cancelled due to COVID-19 safety regulations and concerns.